 Yes, your dog needs less fat in its diet.
-NatureDog can make you up an Allergy mix which contains all the veggies and fruit plus low fat Kangaroo meat .
+NatureDog produces a single protein which contains all the veggies and fruit plus low fat Kangaroo meat .
 Beautiful!

 My dog needs a low protein diet.
 Can they eat Nature Dog?

 Yes, NatureDog will make up your food according to your dog’s diet.
 We are currently feeding dogs on a low protein diet and the results from the vet have been 100% each time!
 Very happy owners and dogs!